 For preparatory geological and biological seabed surveys a survey permit is required under § 3 CSA.
-Once permission is granted for the wind farm, further more detailed surveys may need to be conducted in order to design the wind farm in detail.
-The provisions set out in the EC in the section above on permits for the laying of internal submarine cables apply.
+Once permission is granted for the wind farm, furthermore detailed surveys may need to be conducted in order to design the wind farm in detail.
+The provisions in the EC in section 1.4.1.3 are relevant for authorisation for investigation.
+A specific environmental assessment will be conducted and an Environmental Impact Assessment (EAI) will be produced.
+For investigations which include blasting or drilling, Chapter 6 of the EC is not appropriate.